-Statement 151 defines normal capacity as the production expected to be achieved over a number of periods or seasons under normal circumstances, taking into account the loss of capacity resulting from planned maintenance.
-The Board concluded that normal capacity refers to a range of production levels that will vary based on business- and industry-specific factors.
+Statement 151 retains the general principle of ARB 43, Chapter 4, "Inventory Pricing", that inventories are presumed to be stated at cost; however, it amends ARB 43 to clarify that business- and industry-specific factors.
 Accordingly, an entity will have to use judgment to determine when production is outside the range of expected variation in production (either abnormally low or abnormally high).
-In periods of abnormally low production (for example, periods in which there is significantly lower demand, labor and material shortages exist, or there is unplanned equipment downtime) the amount of fixed overhead allocated to each unit of production should not be increased.
-However, in periods of abnormally high production the amount of fixed overhead allocated to each unit of production is decreased to assure inventories are not measured above cost.
+In periods of abnormally low production (for example, periods in which there is significantly lower demand, labor and material shortages exist, or there is unplanned equipment downtime) the amount of fixed overhead allocated to each unit of production is decreased to assure inventories are not measured above cost.